Related ToolsLookerTableauPower BiDomoQlik Sense

 3. Looker: Best for Enterprise Governance

-Looker Rating: 4.4/5 (now part of Google Cloud) takes a fundamentally different approach to BI: define your business logic once, then let everyone use it consistently.
+Looker is the best BI tool for enterprise governance, centralizing every metric definition in a single LookML modeling layer so every report uses the same calculation.
+Looker Rating: 4.1/5 (now part of Google Cloud) takes a fundamentally different approach to BI: define business logic once, then let everyone use it consistently.

 What Makes Looker Stand Out

 The LookML modeling layer is Looker’s secret weapon.
-Instead of letting each user define “monthly recurring revenue” their own way, a data team defines it once in LookML.
-Every report, dashboard, and query that references MRR uses the same calculation.
-This single source of truth eliminates the “metric discrepancy” meetings that plague other BI platforms.
+A data team defines “monthly recurring revenue” once in LookML, and every report, dashboard, and query referencing MRR uses the same calculation.
+This single source of truth eliminates the metric discrepancy meetings that plague other BI platforms.
+White-label embedded analytics is exceptional for SaaS products serving customer-facing dashboards (compare against the visual leader in our Looker vs Tableau review).

 AI Capabilities in Looker